-A Mortar and Pestle is a heavy bowl that comes with a short, blunt, thick stick that looks like a miniature baseball bat.
+A mortar and pestle is a heavy bowl that comes with a short, blunt, thick stick that looks like a miniature baseball bat.
 It is made of heavy material that can stand up to pounding.

 Earthenware ones have the advantage that they can be made with grooved inner surfaces, which augment the grinding being done.

-Some stainless steel ones come with mesh inserts of varying fineness; as you grind, only particles that fit the fineness of the mesh pass through it.
+Some stainless steel ones come with mesh inserts of varying fineness; as you grind, only particles that fit the fineness of the chosen mesh pass through it.

 The pounding is done in a bowl, rather than just on a flat surface, as a flat surface would allow things to fall off as you were pounding them.
 A bowl also keeps things continually falling back to the centre where you are concentrating the force of the pounding.